FeiWang-mhc-cmu/Python-Interactive/README.md

 # Python-Interactive
-Completed Projects for "An Introduction to Interactive Programming in Python (Part1&2)" by Rice University on Coursera
+Completed projects for "An Introduction to Interactive Programming in Python (Part1&2)" by Rice University on Coursera

 *** Note: This is reserved as a showplace for my proficiency in Python.